TRENT-OS/lib_server/README.md

-# The Server Component Utilities
+# Server Library

-Utilities related to the components that are acting as a servers are placed here.
+The library provides utilities for components that are acting as CAmkES component servers.